Stay informed of UC system changes that affect all UC campus applicants.

 From Personal Statement to Personal Insight Questions

-The UC application for admission and scholarships was updated in fall 2017 with personal insight questions in lieu of the previously required personal statement.
+The UC application for admission and scholarships was updated in 2017 with personal insight questions in lieu of the previously required personal statement.
 Applicant responses to four personal insight questions are an important component of the UC application.
 There is no advantage or disadvantage to choosing certain prompts over others, and each response is limited to a maximum of 350 words.
+Take a look at our tips for students on responding to the questions.

 Addressing financial need